paouvrard/mist2/README.md

 # Welcome to Mist2 ☁️

-This started out as an experiment to use Claud 3.7 and it became this app.
-AI wrote 98% of the code, particularly the UI components.
-But using libraries like viem and interacting with hardware wallets required a lot of human fixes and review of the critical logic.

-## What is Mist2?

 Mist2 is your minimalist mobile Ethereum app gateway.
-It focuses on wallet connectivity, accessibility, privacy and security.
+It focuses on apps, wallet connectivity, accessibility, privacy and security.
+This wallet is for:
+- power users and OGs who want to access and manage multiple hardware wallets on mobile
+- new users who want to get a safe introduction to apps and avoid scams
+- mobile first users who value flexibility and open software

+## Why Mist2?

-There are few mobile wallets with hardware wallet support for using Ethereum apps (mainly only MetaMask), WalletConnect can become unavailable for any reason (bridge network, app bug, wallet bug...), your favorite mobile wallet doesn't support all hardware wallets if any, your favorite app might not support WalletConnect, WalletConnect browser redirects are buggy and add an extra step.
+- There are few mobile wallets with hardware wallet support for using Ethereum apps.

-Simplify: explore Ethereum apps without managing embedded browser tabs.

-Focus on wallet connectivity, embedded browser apps can manage your portfolio.

-If you enjoy [frame.sh](https://frame.sh/) Mist2 should feel familiar.
+- WalletConnect browser redirects are buggy and add an extra step.
+- Use any type of smart wallet signer (hardware wallets, WalletConnect wallets).
+- Easily access popular Apps.
+- WalletConnect can become unavailable for any reason (bridge network not available, app bug, wallet bug...).
+- Wallet browsers are never as good as real browsers but those don't have wallet functionality (except Brave).
+- Brave doesn't support hardware and smart wallets.

+Mist2 focuses on flexible wallet connectivity, everything else like viewing a portfolio and token prices can be done with APPs.

 ### Key Features:

 - Hardware wallet support on the go
 - Manage multiple wallets: for privacy it is recommended to use many different addresses and to avoid linking them on-chain
 - Drag and drop to organise your wallets
+- Get APP recommendations, add any APP url
 - **Privacy-focused**: No tracking or data collection, this is a tool not a product
 - Open source

+If you enjoy [frame.sh](https://frame.sh/) Mist2 should feel familiar.

 <div align="center">
   <img src="readme/apps.png" alt="apps" width="25%" style="margin-right: 3%">